-- online at nelson.govt.nz/council/consultations - by post to Food Act Fees and Charges Amendments, PO Box 645, Nelson 7010 - by delivering your submission to Civic House, 110 Trafalgar Street, Nelson.
+- by post to Food Act Fees and Charges Amendments, PO Box 645, Nelson 7010 by delivering your submission to Civic House, 110 Trafalgar Street, Nelson.

-Submissions must be received no later than 16 April 2021.
+Submissions must be received no later than 14 May 2022.

-Any person who wishes to speak in support of their submission will be given the opportunity to address the Council at a hearing on 11 May 2021.
+Any person who wishes to speak in support of their submission will be given the opportunity to address the Council at a hearing on 26 May 2022.